area-guides · Last updated 3 de junio de 2026

 Campamento: The Underrated Middle Ground

-Named after its history as a military camp.
-Today it is a quiet, family-oriented residential area with a mix of older Spanish housing and newer developments.
+The name traces back to its history as a military encampment.
+Today it is a quiet, family-oriented area mixing older Spanish housing stock with pockets of more recent development.

 What Campamento Offers

-Something unusual for La Línea: green space.
-Small parks, wider streets, and a less built-up feel.
-Local school, small shops, pharmacy, and enough services for daily life.
-Good bus connections to Centro and south towards Alcaidesa.
-Border is 15-20 minutes by bus or car.
+Small parks, wider streets, and a noticeably less built-up feel than the town centre.
+Local schools, small shops, and a pharmacy cover daily needs without a trip into La Línea.
+Bus connections run to Centro and south toward Alcaidesa.
+The border crossing is roughly 15 to 20 minutes by bus or car.

 Renting in Campamento